About Women, Peace, & Security Conferences

-The purpose of the conferences continues to be to hold discussions and exchange ideas, philosophies, and practical experience about a variety of subjects related to the 2011 National Action Plan on Women, Peace, and Security (NAP).
+The purpose of the conferences continues to be to hold discussions and exchange ideas, philosophies, and practical experience about a variety of subjects related to the 2011 NAP on Women, Peace, and Security.

 2018 Women, Peace, and Security Conference

 Past Women, Peace, and Security Conference

 Past conferences have featured discussions related to the implementation and sustainment of the 2011 NAP on Women, Peace, and Security.
 Discussions have all been based on the National Action Plan’s five guiding principles and the conferences have hosted guests including: AMB (ret.)
 Mary Ann Peters, Provost, U.S. Naval War College, Dr. Valerie Hudson, George Bush Chair Bush School Texas A&M University, and Admiral Michelle Howard, U.S. Navy, Vice Chief of Naval Operations.See Past Conferences